laibaarshad827/24K-3075/README.md

-# ** MY INTRODUCTION **
+#  MY INTRODUCTION
 ##
 ###
-I am laiba
+I am laiba.
-I have done my intermediate as a pre-engineering student I have got admission in software engineering in fAST My interests are:
+I have done my intermediate as a pre-engineering student.
+I have got admission in software engineering in fAST.
+My interests are:
    - Crafting
    * Painting